WELCOME TO YEAR 3!!

 General Information: Now that the weather is getting colder please could you make sure that the children have a warm coat to wear and suitable black school shoes.

-PE: Both 3S and 3G have P.E on Tuesdays and Wednesdays.
+PE: Both 3O and 3G have P.E on Tuesdays and Thursdays.
 Please ensure that the PE kit you provide your child is suitable for them to wear outside during cold weather.

-Please could you ensure that library books are returned on Fridays so that the children can choose new books.
+Please could you ensure that library books are kept in the children's book bags and brought with them to school each day so that the children can choose new books.
 The new library system will not allow your child to change books until books are returned or replaced.

 Have a look at the work being done by the Numbers Count program in Years 2 and 3!